 FOR IMMEDIATE RELEASE

-The report, which covers the period from 1 November 2005 to 31 October 2006, provides information on compliance and progress in ending the recruitment and use of children and other grave violations being committed against children in situations affected by armed conflict in Sri Lanka.
+The report, which covers the period from 1 August 2005 to 30 September 2006, provides information on compliance and progress in ending the recruitment and use of children and other grave violations being committed against children in situations affected by armed conflict in Nepal.
+It reflects incidents of violations both before and after the April 2006 ceasefire.

-The report also sets out a series of recommendations with a view to securing humanitarian access and strengthened action for the protection of war-affected children in Sri Lanka.
+The report contains a series of recommendations with a view to securing strengthened action for the protection of war-affected children in Nepal, including the need for dedicated child protection expertise in any future United Nations mission to Nepal.

 This report will be examined by the Security Council Working Group on Children and Armed Conflict at its February meeting.